heremaps/here-data-sdk-cpp/docs/dataservice-read-catalog-example.md

 }
 ```

-The `DataResponse` class holds details of the completed operation and should be used to determine operation success and access resultant data.
+The `DataResponse` class holds the details of the completed operation that are used to determine operation success and access resultant data.

-* `IsSuccessful`: Returns true if this response is considered successful, false otherwise.
+* `IsSuccessful`: Returns true in case of a successful response, false otherwise.
-* `GetResult`: Returns the resultant data (`olp::dataservice::read::DataResult`) in the case that the operation is successful.
+* `GetResult`: Returns the resultant data (`olp::dataservice::read::DataResult`) in case of a successful operation.
-* `GetError`: Contains information about the error that occurred in the case of error in a `olp::client::ApiError` object.
+* `GetError`: Contains the error information as a result of an error in the `olp::client::ApiError` object.

 The `DataResult` class contains the raw partition data, which is an alias for a std::shared_ptr<std::vector<unsigned char>>.